varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 #### Model Used

-Extra Trees Regressor, trained on the preprocessed numerical features.
+Random Forest, trained on the preprocessed numerical features.

 #### Fitting the Model